Eoin-ONeill-Yokai/srb2kart-server-docker/README.md

 1 directory, 4 files
 ```

+Additionally, all files found in `srb2kart-myserver/servermods` will automatically be loaded into the game exectubale and enabled on the server.

 > This directory must be accessible to the user account that is used to run SRB2Kart inside the container.
 If your host machine is run under *nix OS, SRB2Kart uses the non-root account `10001:10001` (`group:id`, respectively).

 ```bash